GlobedGD/globed2/README.md

 For libsodium, open the [latest release](https://github.com/jedisct1/libsodium), download the asset called `libsodium-1.x.y-msvc.zip` and unzip it into `libs/`.
 The `libs/libsodium` folder should now contain folders `include`, `Win32` and `x64`.

-For libresample, clone the [repo](https://github.com/libsndfile/libsamplerate), and build it with Visual Studio.
+For libsamplerate, clone the [repo](https://github.com/libsndfile/libsamplerate), and build it with Visual Studio.
 Make sure to set the configuration to x86-Release.
 Once the build is done, copy the library from `out/build/x86-Release/src/samplerate.lib` into `libs/libsamplerate/Win32` in the mod directory.
 Create the path if it doesn't already exist.

 For opus, clone the [opus repo](https://github.com/xiph/opus), and open the file `win32/VS2015/opus.sln`.
 If it asks you to upgrade the solution, do it.
 Select the configuration Release Win32 and build the project "opus".
 Once that is done, copy the library from `win32/VS2015/Win32/Release/opus.lib` into `libs/opus/Win32` in the mod directory.
 Create the path if it doesn't already exist.